Multi-RIS Aided 3D Secure Precise Wireless Transmission: Introduction

 Due to the high requirements on the specific direction and distance, SPWT is usually applied in light of sight (LOS) channel scenarios, such as unmanned aerial vehicle (UAV) communication, suburban mobile communication and satellite communication.
 However, the direct path from the transmitter to the receiver may be obstructed by some obstacles, such as high buildings, mountains and trees.
 This means that the LOS channel between transmitter and receiver could be unavailable.
-Thus, the technology of intelligent-reflecting-surface (IRS)\cite{2017IRS} is introduced to achieve SPWT, since it can reflect the confidential signal and provide an extra transmission path.
-In other words, IRS is regraded as a relay but more practical since an IRS consists of a number of low-cost passive elements with adjustable phase shifts.
-Different from amplify-and forward (AF) relay, IRS only reflects the received signal as a passive array where additional power consumption can be avoided.
-Moreover, a full-duplex modeled IRS system has a higher spectral efficiency than a AF relay modeled transmission system.
-In \cite{Wu2019}, the authors proposed an enhanced IRS-aided wireless network via joint active and passive beamforming.
-Then, the authors in \cite{Wu2020Tcom} studied a more practical IRS-aided wireless network, where an IRS is deployed with only a finite number of phase shifts at each element.
-To transmit both power and information, \textit{Wu et al.} in \cite{Wu2020WCL} proposed a new simultaneous wireless information and power transfer system with the aid of the IRS technology.
-Moreover, an IRS assisted secure wireless communications with multiple-transmit and multiple-receive antennas was shown in \cite{Jiang2020}.
-To the best of our knowledge, most recent works related on IRS transmission are based on a single equipped IRS.
-Since the receiver's position may change frequently to different locations, the direct path between a single IRS and receiver may also be unavailable which may lead to a failure transmission.
+Thus, the technology of reconfigurable intelligent surface (RIS)\cite{2017IRS}\cite{panCM2021} is introduced to achieve SPWT, since it can reflect the confidential signal and provide an extra transmission path.
+In other words, RIS is regraded as a relay but more practical since an RIS consists of a number of low-cost passive elements with adjustable phase shifts.
+Different from amplify-and forward (AF) relay, RIS only reflects the received signal as a passive array where additional power consumption can be avoided.
+Moreover, a full-duplex modeled RIS system has a higher spectral efficiency than a AF relay modeled transmission system.
+In \cite{Wu2019}, the authors proposed an enhanced RIS-aided wireless network via joint active and passive beamforming.
+Then, the authors in \cite{Wu2020Tcom} studied a more practical RIS-aided wireless network, where an RIS is deployed with only a finite number of phase shifts at each element.
+To transmit both power and information, \textit{Wu et al.} in \cite{Wu2020WCL} proposed a new simultaneous wireless information and power transfer system with the aid of the RIS technology.
+Moreover, a RIS assisted secure wireless communications with multiple-transmit and multiple-receive antennas was shown in \cite{Jiang2020}.
+To the best of our knowledge, most recent works related on RIS transmission are based on a single equipped RIS.
+Since the receiver's position may change frequently to different locations, the direct path between a single RIS and receiver may also be unavailable which may lead to a failure transmission.